anowa-eng/metalife/README.md

 # sympan
-Basically, it's a website where the world is a giant scatterplot and you can talk to other people.
+Basically, it's a website where the world is a giant scatter plot and you can talk to other people.